Integrating with ServiceNow

 )

-- Click the Test link in the Related Links section right above Variable Substitutions.
-You should get a 200 status response back that looks like this.
+Test the method by selecting the Test link in the Related Links section right above Variable Substitutions.
+You should get a 200 status response back that looks like the following:

 Create a server-side script